-It is only in 1987, after an extensive research, that some of the remaining Maliseets reunited, formed the Maliseet of Viger First Nation and elected their first Band Councillors and Band Council.
+It is only in 1987, after an extensive research, that some of the remaining Maliseets reunited, formed the Maliseet of Viger First Nation, elected their first Grand Chef and band councillors and formed their first band council.

 Among its many responsibilities, the Committee coordinates "Maliseet Fisheries - Les Pêcheries Malécites", looks after human resources, recruits and trains new personnel, improves fishing practices and implements new policies.

-As a result, the Maliseet of Viger First Nation now operates a successful fishing enterprise, diversifies it economy and develops its regional partnerships.
+As a result, the Maliseet of Viger First Nation now operates a successful commercial fishing enterprise, fishing snow crab and northern Gulf shrimp.
+The Maliseet also diversify their economy and develop regional partnerships.

 The mission of this MMAFMA is to "promote the sustainable management and conservation of aquatic and oceanic ecosystems and activity zones of the Mi'qmags of Gesgapegiag, the Mi'qmaqs of Gespeg and the Maliseets of Viger".

-Nowadays, most Maliseets speak French, some speak English and some still speak their native Maliseet - Passamaquoddy.
+Nowadays, most Maliseets speak French, some speak English and some still speak Maliseet-Passamaquoddy, two major dialects that differ only slightly.

 Discovering the many aspects that characterize Montreal and Montrealers